jstitlow/Zegami_scripts/README.md

     `python list-figures.py`

 3. Download figures as json files.
-    `python download-figures.py`
+    `python download-figures.py /path/to/outdir /path/to/zegami.csv`
     -requires arguments for outdir path and metadata(zegami.csv) path -will have to delete first row because the code is looking integer values

-4. Convert json files to jpg for the scoring app and png for Zegami.
+4. Convert json files to jpg for the scoring app `python figure-json2jpeg.py /path/to/outdir /path/to/zegami.csv`

-    `python figure-json2jpeg.py`
+5. Convert .jpg files to .png for Zegami.
-    -requires arguments for outdir path and metadata(zegami.csv) path 'python convert jpg files to png
+    `python convert_jpg2png.py`

--expand zegami.csv file with other datasets
+6. Add other datasets to zegami.csv file
-    -run runFlymineQueries_zegami.py #needs Py2 because of some dictionary nonsense -export PATH="/usr/people/bioc1301/miniconda3/bin:$PATH"
+    `python run runFlymineQueries_zegami.py #needs Py2 because of some dictionary nonsense -export PATH="/usr/people/bioc1301/miniconda3/bin:$PATH"
       -source activate py27

-TO DO:
+## TO DO:
--write code to merge other datasets to the zegami text file
+*write code to merge other datasets to the zegami text file
     -Davis lab sequencing data
     -Other sources
     -flymine output